 - Conscientiousness: Measure how responsible and dependable a candidate is.

-What are some advantages for the organisation that focuses on assessing a candidate’s personality?
+What are some advantages for the organization that focuses on assessing a candidate’s personality?

 Reduce employee turnover